agnivibes/copula-risk-fusion-gene-expression-ml/README.md

 Our analysis uses this processed file directly as provided on Kaggle.
 No additional preprocessing was applied to the source data prior to the steps described in our code and manuscript.

-### External Validation Dataset: TCGA
+### External evaluation Dataset: TCGA

-For external validation, we constructed an independent breast cancer dataset from The Cancer Genome Atlas (TCGA).
+For external evaluation, we constructed an independent breast cancer dataset from The Cancer Genome Atlas (TCGA).

 **Source:** [Breast Invasive Carcinoma (TCGA, PanCancer Atlas)](https://www.cbioportal.org/study/summary?id=brca_tcga_pan_can_atlas_2018)